bitfocus/companion-module-osee-gostream/README.md

 ## Notes on module development

-The Osee GoStream module follows as long as possible the [semvar major.minor.fix format](https://semver.org/) .
+The Osee GoStream module follows as long as possible the [semver major.minor.patch format](https://semver.org/) .
 * MAJOR version increases with incompatible API changes or big refactoring works
 * MINOR version increases with added functionality in a backward compatible manner
 * PATCH version increases when a release has regressed from the prior release.